steventan1011/AI-CPS-Benchmark-Visualization/README.md

 To install and run the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies for the frontend and backend using npm and Maven, respectively.
+2. Install the required dependencies for the frontend and backend using `npm` and `Maven`, respectively.
 3. Start the backend server using the command `mvn spring-boot:run`.
+The port is 8080.
 4. Start the frontend server using the command `npm run dev`.
 (You may need run `npm install` first.)
+The port is 8081.

 ## Conclusion